auzenne-duo/duolingo-jeeves-updated/README.md

 ## How to contribute

+1. Install [pyenv and virtualenv](https://duolingo.atlassian.net/wiki/spaces/DUO/pages/1205141569) if you haven't already:
+   - `brew update`
+   - `brew install pyenv`
+   - `brew install pyenv-virtualenv`
-The repo cannot be built using Python 3.11
+2. Set up Python 3.8.10 in this directory (this repository cannot yet be built using Python 3.11):

-Make sure to set up Python 3 virtual environment, or pylint would fail when trying to commit.

-- Run `virtualenv -p python3 env` (If that doesn't work, try `python3 -m venv env`)
-- Run `export PYTHONPATH=$(pwd)`
-- Run `source env/bin/activate`
-- Run `pip3 install -r requirements.txt`
+   - `pyenv virtualenv 3.8.10 jeeves-3.8.10`
+   - `pyenv activate jeeves-3.8.10`
+   - `pyenv local jeeves-3.8.10`
+3. Install requirements:
-- Run `pip3 install -r dev-requirements.txt`
+   - `pip3 install -r dev-requirements.txt` (this command includes everything from `requirements.txt`)

-TODO localstack for sqs queues on local dev

 You can run unit tests with `pytest`.
 These are also run as part of the pre-commit checks.
 In order to run tests, you will need to download pango as outlined [here](#pango-steps).